 The Ministry also wishes to acknowledge with appreciation the contributions of media houses including the Nigeria Television Authority, Radio Nigeria's Globe FM Bauchi, Bauchi Radio Corporation, Bauchi State Television and the Print Media.
 We also acknowledge the staff of the Women Affairs Department for their commitment towards the actualization of this document.
 Finally, our sincere gratitude goes to the consultants - Amy Oyekunle and Dr. Hassan Misari for their technical expertise in developing the BSAP.
-Furthermore, we appreciate International Alert and UN Women for supporting the development of the BSAP.
+Furthermore, we appreciate UN Women for its technical support, and to our implementing partner, International Alert especially Kolo Kenneth Kadiri, Jennifer Manmak Dashe and Sunday Momoh Jimoh who provided guidance through the process.